GIGA-AnimalGenomics-BLV/Public/PIC/README.md

 ### 1. Select reads containing the linker sequence

-In order to speed-up detection of linker sequences, short-read aligner should be prefered over BLAST/BLAT.
-We create on-the-fly a new linker index for each sample.
+In order to speed-up detection of linker sequences, short-read aligners are prefered over BLAST/BLAT.
+We on-the-fly create a new linker index for each sample.

 ```
 mkdir linkerBowtie